Packaging for maritime and marine applications

 Overall, the combination of corrosion resistance, waterproofing, strength, lightweight construction, customisation options, and longevity makes glass-reinforced plastic cases well-suited for maritime packaging applications.

-Rotomolded cases are among the toughest protective cases available today.
+Roto-moulded cases are among the toughest protective cases that are available today.
 They provide exceptional resistance to water (even if submerged) and the highest level of physical protection.

-As a result, their use is commonplace in mission-critical applications, where tools, parts or equipment simply cannot become damaged (due to the potential consequences).
+As a result, their use is commonplace in mission-critical applications, where tools, parts, or equipment cannot become damaged (due to the potential consequences).

-Roto mold cases are, therefore, frequently used in naval applications.
-But their inherent properties also make them a good, off-the-shelf alternative to GRP cases.
+Roto-moulded cases are, therefore, frequently used in naval applications, but their inherent properties also make them a good, off-the-shelf alternative to GRP containers.

 Waterproof cases

-Smaller waterproof cases, such as those manufactured by Peli, Explorer, Nanuk and SKB, are the ideal option for protecting tools and equipment that engineers or maintenance staff use in offshore environments.
+Smaller waterproof cases, such as those manufactured by Peli, Explorer, Nanuk, and SKB, are ideal for protecting tools and equipment used by engineers or maintenance staff in offshore environments.

 To protect contents from moisture and physical damage, waterproof cases are typically supplied with custom foam inserts.
 These inserts provide additional protection and aid productivity by organising tools and preventing loss.